Nathanpmyoung/nathanpmyoung.github.io/pages/Escape the Noise.md

 	  Let it fade away
 	  Life is better this way (Life is better this way)
 - Here are the steps I used:
-- I think his article [Make Your Own Bubble In 10 Easy Steps](https://www.econlib.org/archives/2013/04/make_your_own_b.html) is a clear articulation of the thing I wanted.
+- His article [Make Your Own Bubble In 10 Easy Steps](https://www.econlib.org/archives/2013/04/make_your_own_b.html) is a clear articulation of the thing I wanted to write about.
 - I copied the article into [Claude.ai](https://claude.ai/) and asked it to write a summary of the article (GPT3/4 probably also works).
 I made any changes, cutting points I thought were less important.
 - I asked Claude to make a song using this summary.
 This might seem lazy (it is) but it's great to get so quickly to the fun part.
-- I went to Suno and use the [Advanced] mode where you can add lyrics.
-I initially messed around with high energy electronica, but I'd recommend u
+- I went to [Suno](https://suno.com/create) and use the Custom mode where you can add lyrics.
+I initially messed around with high energy electronica, but I'd recommend using random style several times.
+I've also messed around with [Udio](https://www.udio.com/).
+It's hard to say which is better.
--
+- I generated one song for each style.
+- As I listened, I changed things about the lyrics that frustrated me.
+- A rumba seemed to match this song and Bryan's vibe well.
+Something about the joy and cheekiness of it.
+- I generated about 10 with small changes and took the one I liked best.